ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 This procedure will end in one of two cases: We find the book we are looking for, or we end up searching an empty part of the bookshelf, and know that the book is not in the shelf.

-To make the description of this algorithm more precise, introduce the concept of a *search interval*.
+To make the description of this algorithm more precise, we introduce the concept of a *search interval*.
 Initially our search interval is the entire bookshelf, and with each comparison we reduce the search interval to just the left or right side of the middle element.